 4th century pebble mosaic from Pella in Greece

 At first mosaic work was restricted to the laying of coloured river pebbles in a uniform manner.
-Wonderful examples of this technique dating back to the 4th century BC have been found at Pella in Macedonia (see the image), city where Aledander the Great was born and where the art achieved its greatest heghts.
+Wonderful examples of this technique dating back to the 4th century BC have been found at Pella in Macedonia (see the image), the city where Alexander the Great was born and where the art achieved its greatest heights.

 The mosaics found at the Montarozzi area of Arpi give a virtuoso display of the varied techniques which developed through the 4th to 3rd century BC: small pebbles become irregular surfaces and eventually regular cubes.
 By breaking the pebbles a flatter surface could be achieved and the individual pieces were refined to the cubes we are accustomed to.
 Roman mosaics of this sort were known as “opus tesselatum”.

 Roman mosaic at Morgantina in SicilyThe passage from pebbles to individually cut pieces of stone or even variously coloured glass occurred gradually throughout the 3rd century BC.
 Progress was fragmented as various regions experimented with a variety of techniques particularly in Greece but also at sites such as the above mentioned Arpi in southern Italy.
 In fact, the oldest example of opus tesselatum seems to be in Sicily at the Greek colony of Morgantina, dating back to around 250BC (mosaic image left).
 Pieces are of various materials, including earthenware, stone, glass paste.